RubixML/ML/README.md

 ```

 ### K-d Neighbors
-A fast [K Nearest Neighbors](#k-nearest-neighbors) algorithm that uses a K-d tree to divide the training set into neighborhoods whose max size are constrained by the neighborhood hyperparameter.
-K-d Neighbors does a binary search to locate the nearest neighborhood and then searches only the points close to or within the neighborhood for the nearest k to make a prediction.
+A fast [K Nearest Neighbors](#k-nearest-neighbors) algorithm that uses a K-d tree to divide the training set into neighborhoods whose max size are controlled by the max leaf size parameter.
+K-d Neighbors does a binary search to locate the nearest neighborhood and then prunes all neighborhood whose bounding box is further than the kth nearest neighbor found so far.
 The main advantage K-d Neighbors has over regular brute force KNN is that it is faster, however it cannot be partially trained.

 ##### Supervised | Learner | Probabilistic | Persistable

-##### Parameters:
+#### Parameters:
 | # | Param | Default | Type | Description |
 |--|--|--|--|--|
 | 1 | k | 3 | int | The number of neighboring training samples to consider when making a prediction. |